perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 > Take a snapshot of the registry before and after the malware infection.

 1. Take a snapshot before running the malware.
 2. After running the malware, take a second snapshot.
-Analyse the r
+Analyse the changes made to the repository.
+#### Process Monitor (Procmon)
+> Monitor the processes running and created when the malware is executed.

+1. Infect the VM with the malware again and see the malware process running in Procmon.
+2. Save a CSV file from Procmon by selecting File -> Save.
+Save the CSV to the desktop for easy access.
+####